2010 Philippine Senate election: Campaign

 The candidates had varied campaign strategies, but Liberal and Nacionalista candidates relied on TV advertisements for exposure.
 Celebrities also endorsed candidates, notably Kris Aquino for Tito Sotto and Sharon Cuneta for Neric Acosta.
-As a callback to the successful "VOT FOR D CHAMMP" campaign slogan of the People Power Coalition during the 2001 election, the Liberals used the "SLAMAT LORRRD" acronym to easily convey their senatorial line-up.
+As a callback to the successful "VOT FOR D CHAMMP" and "MaS PARA SA KiDZ Mo" campaign slogan of the People Power Coalition and TEAM Unity during the 2001, and 2007. respectively. the Liberals used the "SLAMAT LORRRD" acronym to easily convey their senatorial line-up.

 On April 18, ABS-CBN held the Harapan (Face-Off) senatorial debates at La Consolacion College – Manila.
 Adel Tamano scored the highest rating amongst the candidates who participated, followed by Neric Acosta and Risa Hontiveros-Baraquel, while Francisco Tatad rated poorly.

 Actors Bong Revilla (born Ramon Revilla Jr.), who changed his legal name to his screen name "Bong Revilla" prior to the campaign period, and Jinggoy Estrada, together with Miriam Defensor Santiago consistently topped the poll surveys from Social Weather Stations and Pulse Asia.
 On the other hand, while all incumbent senators who are running appeared safe to retain their seats, it appeared that no party will win a majority of the 12 seats being contested.